 What happens when the above risks occur?
 Just like the boom of the sharing economy so is the boom in crimes by services and goods offered on these platforms.
 The events with the Getaround app may be a good example.
 The car rented via this app was used in a murder and several other cars were stolen.
 The apartment rented via Airbnb became the scene of a shooting which led to the death of five people and several others left injured.
 The already famous platform offering short-term rentals has also become the site of organized crime groups.
 They were setting up fake accounts and offers authenticated by fake reviews.
 As a result, guests were provided with premises with blocked drains, dirty linen ad floor and the reality which did not match the photos in the offer.
 Well, all of this creates a rather gloomy picture of a dreamy place to stay.

 How does identity verification impact the level of trust among users of the peer-to-peer economy?
 There is a trend of a certain reluctance to transfer too much personal data.
 On the other hand, users want to be a part of a community of verified people, so they wish to be sure that other users are the people they claim to be.
 This transfers also into a sense of reviews reliability and lack of danger to physical safety and finances.
-The importance of identity verification extends beyond the process of onboarding.
+The importance of identity verification extends beyond the process of digital onboarding.
 Customers also want to be ensured that the ongoing process of users’ monitoring takes place through periodic re-verifications.
 Identity verification is a remedy for customers’ sense of various threats and thus it builds trust in the sharing economy.
 Fully-Verified offers video verification services powered by technology and artificial intelligence.
 There are two options to choose from – Live-verify and Self-verify.

 Knowledge-based authentication.
 This approach involves verifying users by asking them to confirm their answers to specific security questions that were created during the account set up process.
 It does not rely on any governmental credentials and can be easily detected by fraudsters.